 Programmatically scroll the webpage to top using Blazor Floating Action Button (FAB) component

-The Blazor Floating Action Button (FAB) component that appears over all the contents of a web page, making it easy to perform primary actions.
+The Blazor Floating Action Button (FAB) component appears over all the contents of a web page, making it easy to perform primary actions.
 When developing web applications with Blazor, you may want to provide users with a quick way to scroll back to the top of the page when large contents are present.

 Add the FAB component

-First, include the FAB component on your page where you need to perform the page scroll action and bind the OnClick
+First, include the FAB component on your page where you need to perform the page scroll action and bind the OnClick event to the FAB.

 @using Syncfusion.Blazor.Buttons